jmswtlk/PortalToTruth/README.md

 Note: 06/19/2020 -- We will get to using GitHub facilities more as we get out of the lockdown mode's constraints.

+Note: 06/29/2020 -- Have a good example of filtering web stuff, where older (not necessarily bad) might be, at least, acknowledged (each idea has a long history - formerly, pruning came due to Okkam's input).